Professor of English

 - The Hound of Heaven: The Story of Francis Thompson (Oxvision Media 2014)

-- C. S. Lewis: Why He Matters Today (Asbury School of Communications 2013)
+- C. S. Lewis: Why He Matters Today (Asbury School of Communication Arts 2013)

 In 2008 Dr. Brown served as Scholar-in-Residence for the Summer Seminar held at The Kilns, the Oxford home of C. S. Lewis.
-He has published numerous essays and scholarly articles on C. S. Lewis and J. R. R. Tolkien and has written chapters or forwards for nine books, including a major chapter on The Screwtape Letters for the 4-volume series C. S. Lewis: Life, Works, and Legacy released by Praeger Publishers in 2007.
+He has written chapters or forewords for twelve books, including a chapter on The Screwtape Letters for the 4-volume series C. S. Lewis: Life, Works, and Legacy (Praeger 2007), a chapter titled “Are The Chronicles of Narnia Sexist?” for Women and C. S. Lewis (Lion Hudson, 2015), and a chapter for the forthcoming book Protestantism on Screen to be released by Oxford University Press.

-Dr. Brown has been a featured author for the Kentucky Reading Project, the Kentucky Book Fair, the Delaware Book Fair, the Ohio River Festival of Books, the Bluegrass Festival of Books, the Clarksville Writers’ Conference, the Southern Kentucky Book Fest, and the Kentucky Writing Project.
+Dr. Brown has been a featured author for the The Indiana Book Festival, the Kentucky Reading Project, the Kentucky Book Fair, the Delaware Book Fair, the Ohio River Festival of Books, the Bluegrass Festival of Books, the Clarksville Writers’ Conference, the Southern Kentucky Book Fest, and the Kentucky Writing Project.
 He has been an invited speaker at the Ichthus Music Festival.